rpede/MobileProgramming24/_interactivity/photos.md

 ## Bundle assets

 Asset files can be bundled into the application.
-To do that we need to edit `pubspec.yaml`
+To do that, we need to edit `pubspec.yaml` Under `flutter` section you want to
-Under `flutter` section you want to add:
+add:

 ```yml
   assets: